Biography

 Professor Selina Todd was educated at a comprehensive school in Newcastle-upon-Tyne and at the Universities of Sussex and Warwick.

-Professor Todd teaches courses on modern British history and women's history at undergraduate and graduate level, including the Further Subject ‘Women’s Liberation in Britain, c.1968-c.1990’ and the Special Subject ‘Britain from the Bomb to the Beatles: gender, class and social change, 1945-1967’.
+Professor Todd teaches modern British history and women's history, including the Further Subject ‘Women’s Liberation in Britain, c.1968-c.1990’ and the Special Subject ‘Feminism in Britain, 1918-1939’ which are studied by history undergraduates at Oxford.
 She is keenly interested in widening access to higher education and is always delighted to receive applications from students from non-selective state schools and colleges.
-She welcomes applications from potential DPhil students (part-time or full-time) who share her research interests.
+She welcomes applications from potential DPhil students (part-time or full-time) working on feminism or women’s history in modern Britain.

 Positions